 Cloudera Manager provides several features to manage the hosts in your Hadoop clusters.
 The first time you run Cloudera Manager Admin Console you can search for hosts to add to the cluster and once the hosts are selected you can map the assignment of CDH roles to hosts.
 Cloudera Manager automatically deploys all software required to participate as a managed host in a cluster: JDK, Cloudera Manager Agent, CDH, Impala, Solr, and so on to the hosts.

-Once the services are deployed and running, the Hosts area within the Admin Console shows the overall status of the Cloudera Manager-managed hosts in your cluster.
+Once the services are deployed and running, the Hosts area within the Admin Console shows the overall status of the managed hosts in your cluster.
 The information provided includes the version of CDH running on the host, the cluster to which the host belongs, and the number of roles running on the host.
 Cloudera Manager provides operations to manage the life cycle of the participating hosts and to add and delete hosts.
-The Cloudera Management Services Host Monitor role performs health tests and collects host metrics to allow you to monitor the health and performance of the hosts.
+The Cloudera Management Service Host Monitor role performs health tests and collects host metrics to allow you to monitor the health and performance of the hosts.

 The following figure illustrates static pools for HBase, HDFS, Impala, MapReduce, and YARN services that are respectively assigned 10%, 30%, 20%, 10%, and 30% of cluster resources.
 In addition, three resource pools - Dev, Product, and Mktg with weights 3, 2, and 1 respectively - are defined for YARN.
 If an application starts and is assigned to the Product pool, and other applications are using the Dev and Mktg pools, the Product resource pool will receive 30% x 2/6 (or 10%) of the total cluster resources.
 If there are no applications using the Dev and Mktg pools, the YARN Product pool will be allocated 30% of the cluster resources.

-Impala services can also reserve resources through YARN, effectively sharing the static YARN service pool and resource pools with YARN applications.
+In the YARN and Impala integrated RM scenario, Impala services can also reserve resources through YARN, effectively sharing the static YARN service pool and resource pools with YARN applications.
 In the following figure, the YARN and Impala services have a 50% static share which is subdivided among the original resource pools with an additional resource pool designated for the Impala service.
 If YARN applications are using all the original pools, and Impala uses its designated resource pool, Impala queries will have the same resource allocation 50% x 4/10 = 20% as in the first scenario.
 However, when YARN applications are not using the original pools, Impala queries will have access to 50% of the cluster resources.

 - Administrator - Allows the user to add, change, delete, and configure services or administer user accounts.
 Also, even if you are using an external authentication mechanism for user authentication, users with Administrator privileges can log in to Cloudera Manager using their local Cloudera Manager username and password.
 (This prevents the system from locking everyone out if the external authentication settings get misconfigured.)